Aktasidris/DowlandPhotosFromURL/README.md

    - this function is download max_images photos from url
    - uses the download_images() function.
 2. dowland_images(downland_path,url,file_name):
-   -(save_location,target_url,save_format)
+   - (save_location,target_url,save_format)
-   -Downloading all images from a website url and css selector for all images
+   - Downloading all images from a website url and css selector for all images